 Presented to Spanish scientists considered to have made relevant contributions to biomedical research in the last five years, the prize seeks to strengthen their research and scientific projects.
 The patron Francisco Cobos (1924–2015), who set up the foundation in 1999, believed that “we live in a world in which science underlies everything.
 Within science, people most directly perceive biomedical breakthroughs, because at the end of the day health and disease affect us all.
 The general public is great debt to researchers”.

 The ICREA researcher Eduard Batlle has served as coordinator of the Oncology Programme and head of the Colorectal Cancer Laboratory at IRB Barcelona since 2005.
-His lab studies how colon cancer begins and its development into aggressive tumours with the capacity to metastasize.
+He is also a member of the CIBERONC network (Biomedical Research Networking Centre in Oncology) since 2017, from which the lab receives funds for developing the studies.
+His laboratory studies how colon cancer begins and its development into aggressive tumours with the capacity to metastasize.
 His most important findings include the identification of colorectal stem cells and the crucial role of the tumour milieu for metastasis—the process by which tumour cells spread to other organs.
 These discoveries have the potential to lead to new diagnostic and therapeutic tools.

 Eduard Batlle has received funding from the European Research Council (ERC) since 2008, first through an ERC Starting Grant, then through an ERC Advanced Grant, awarded in 2013, and finally through an ERC Proof of Concept, given in 2014, the latter devoted to the clinical translation of his results.

 The achievements made by Eduard Battle’s lab in recent years has placed it among the most advanced in its field, allowing it to become an international reference for the scientific community.

 The presentation of the XI Prize will take place in October during an academic event that will bring together authorities from the scientific community.